TGOlson/blockchain/README.md

 * Make it simple to create blockchains with arbitrary configurations
 * Make construction of unverified blockchains easy, but provide assurance any validated blockchain instance conforms to expected rules
 * Blocks & transactions are never presumed to be a valid part of a blockchain unless present in a validated blockchain
-* Adding new blocks to a validated blockchain can assume validity prior parts of the blockchain
+* Adding new blocks to a validated blockchain can assume validity of prior parts of the blockchain
 * Inspecting unspent transaction outputs of a validated blockchain can assume validity of all transactions
 * Blockchain should be readily serializable